crownstone/crownstone-microapp/README.md

 TARGET_NAME=hello
 ```

 For uploading via BLE or UART, you will need a link to a file somewhere private (say `~/.crownstone/keys`) which contains your keys.
-Also set the Bluetooth address of your Crownstone, and the UART device of your Crownstone:
+For BLE, you will also need the address of the Crownstone.
+For UART, the device should be set, and if you want to see the bluenet debug logs, also set the file with extracted log strings.
 ```
 KEYS_JSON=~/.crownstone/keys/your_sphere_keys.json
 BLE_ADDRESS=XX:XX:XX:XX:XX:XX
 UART_DEVICE=/dev/ttyACM0
+LOG_STRINGS_FILE=$(BLUENET_PATH)/build/default/extracted_logs.json
 ```

 The file `your_sphere_keys.json` has the format as stipulated in the [python lib](https://github.com/crownstone/crownstone-lib-python-ble) documentation: